 Due to variation in demand and generation in different zones in the country, for efficiency and relevance, a zonal strategy may be considered.
 This will become even more vital once the Restoration Standard is implemented.
-This may require revision of current policy as well as TO network reinforcement.
+This may require revision of current framework

 Ongoing industry collaboration with the BSTG continues to design and inform a Restoration Standard, alongside new obligations in the Network Code on Emergency & Restoration (NCER).
-ESO will continue to work on the implementation of the NCER in 2020, with further changes being made to SOTO Code Procedures (STCP), potential expansion of SGUs (Significant Grid
+ESO will continue to work on the implementation of the NCER in 2021, with further changes being made to SOTO Code Procedures (STCP), potential expansion of SGUs (Significant Grid User) to ensure a more resilient restoration and updates to the electrical standards for Control and System telephony.
+NCER code amendments are also reviewed due to Brexit.